GeorgiTerziev02/MDP_Project_FMI/README.md

 ## CD pipeline

 The CD pipeline is runned on every successful push to the main branch.
-The purpose of this branch is to create docker image, then publish it to the dockerhub image repository and as a final step to update the image url on the webservice hosted on Render.
+The purpose of this branch is to create docker image, then publish it to a DockerHub image repository and as a final step to update the image url on the webservice hosted on Render.

 ### Jobs